What's That Bug? does not endorse extermination

-What’s That Bug? served over 900,000 page views in July, 2010 to almost 250,000 unique visitors.
-We generate revenue to pay for hosting and bandwidth costs when visitors click on ads on our site, when they donate through the PayPal link, and when they click through the Amazon.com link and buy a book.
+What’s That Bug? served over 900,000 page views in July to almost 250,000 unique visitors.
+We generate revenue to pay for hosting, expert entomologists, and bandwidth costs when visitors click on ads on our site and when they click through affiliate links such as Amazon.com.
 Whats That Bug? is a labor of love, although there are definite costs to keeping it running.
 Please keep this in mind as you browse the site.

 Daniel Marlos, aka The Bugman